devemin/Unity-ROS-MiniPupper-Tutorial/README.md

 ### 1. Mini Pupper

 Open the terminal, Enter this.
+(Tab 1)

 ```
 # check your IP address.